PxyUp/fitter/README.md

 ```

 - ResponseType - enum["HTML", "json","xpath"] - in which format data comes from the connector
-- ConnectorType - enum["server", "browser"] - way how to fetch data
+- ConnectorType - enum["server", "browser", "json"] - way how to fetch data
 - Attempts - how many attempts to use for fetch data by connector
 - Url - define which address to request

 Config can be one of:
 - [ServerConfig](#serverconnectorconfig) - only if type of connector "server"
 - [BrowserConfig](#browserconnectorconfig) - only if type of connector "browser"
+- [JsonConfig](#jsonconnectorconfig) - only if type of connector "json"

 Example:
 ```json